FusionAuth/fusionauth-site/site/learn/expert-advice/security/breached-password-detection.md

 It is a service to your end users.
 Informing them that their account with you, and any other accounts that may share the same password, has been compromised is useful information.
 Depending on how you implement the notice, it can be difficult to ignore.
 It's easy to forget about an email or letter, but harder to ignore being unable to log in to an application you use.

 Compromised password detection is also a protective measure that you, as an application developer or operator, can apply without requiring any user action.
-Until a leacked or insecure password is found, of course.
+Until a leaked or insecure password is found, of course.
 Following the principles of defense in depth, there are other user account security practices that you should evaluate, such as two factor authentication.
 Enabling many of these require end user cooperation.
-Secure two factor authentication, for example, requires a relatively sophisticated user who can install and manage a TOTP application, as SMS is not a secure method for authentication, as has been [publicized since at least 2016](https://www.wired.com/2016/06/hey-stop-using-texts-two-factor-authentication/).
+Secure two factor authentication, for example, requires a relatively sophisticated user who can install and manage a TOTP application, as SMS is not a secure method for authentication, as has been [known since at least 2016](https://www.wired.com/2016/06/hey-stop-using-texts-two-factor-authentication/).
 SIMs can be swapped using social engineering, as noted in [this 2020 paper PDF](https://www.issms2fasecure.com/assets/sim_swaps-final.pdf):

 > We found that all five carriers [that they examined] used insecure authentication challenges that could be easily subverted by attackers.
 We also found that attackers generally only needed to target the most vulnerable authentication challenges, because the rest could be bypassed.